JJJ/chelsea/README.md

 }
 ```

-Now, when NGINX sees someone try to visit `example.org/app` it will try to serve that request using `chelsea.php` as the point of entry, and pass along with it any of the arguments in the query string.
+When NGINX sees someone visiting `example.org/app` it will try to serve that request using `chelsea.php` as the point of entry and pass along with it any of the arguments in the query string.
 Neat!

 ## Why